|Uploaded by:||J Scott|

 Such a wonderful tool.
 Thank you so much for sharing!

-Angie Menegay, almost 4 years ago
+Angie Menegay, about 4 years ago

 this is neat thanks for the tool

-Sammy Johnson, almost 4 years ago
+Sammy Johnson, about 4 years ago

 I'm guessing PM is Property Management.
 Thanks for the spreadsheet!